|

 the algebraic setting, potential dominant monomials always correspond to

-the cancellation of two terms in of different
+the cancellation of two terms in

 degrees.
 In the differential setting, cancellations may also arise in a